WSU-4110/Degree-Door/README.md

 ## Contributing

 If you have a suggestion that would make this project better or more optimal, please fork the repo and create a pull request.
-Alternatively, you can open an issue with the tag "enhancement" as well.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)